NCATSTranslator/reasoner-validator/README.md

 - The release of the reasoner-validator after v5.0.0 will not validate TRAPI JSON data models prior to 1.5.0 (in fact, its behavior will be undefined for such data).
 - Biolink Model release <= 2.4.8 versus 3.0.0 validation: the reasoner-validator uses the Biolink Model Toolkit.
 As it happens, the toolkit is not backwards compatible with at least one Biolink Model structural change from release 2.#.# to 3.#.#: the tagging of 'canonical' predicates.
 That is, the 0.8.10++ toolkit reports canonical <= 2.4.8 model predicates as 'non-canonical'.
 - The web service validation doesn't do deep validation of the Results part of a TRAPI Message
-- The validation is only run on the first 1000 nodes and 100 edges of knowledge graphs, to keep the validation time tractable (this risks not having complete coverage of the graph)
+- The validation is only run on the first 1000 nodes and 100 edges of a knowledge graph, to keep the validation time tractable (this risks not having complete coverage of the graph)
 - Biolink Model toolkit is not (yet) cached, so changing the model version during use will result in some latency in results
 - The validator service doesn't (yet) deeply validate non-core node and edge slot contents of Message Knowledge Graphs
 - The validator service doesn't (yet) attempt validation of Query Graph nodes and edges 'constraints' (e.g. `biolink:Association` etc. `domain` and `range` constraints)